by Tony DiGiulian

 Japanese Naval Planes Used from Oct.
 1944 to the end of the Okinawa

 Okinawa Campaign Losses2

-During just the Okinawa campaign, the Japanese Army and Navy combined lost 1,900 aircraft in suicide attacks, 2,255 in combat operations, 2,655 in operational accidents and more than 1,000 that were destroyed on the ground.
+During just the Okinawa campaign, the Japanese Army and Navy forces combined lost 1,900 aircraft in suicide attacks, 2,255 in combat operations, 2,655 in operational accidents and more than 1,000 destroyed on the ground.
 In contrast, the US fleet during this time lost 665 aircraft including those washed overboard duing a hurricane on 5 June 1945.
-The British Pacific Fleet lost 160 planes - 26 shot down or otherwise lost in combat, 72 lost in operating accidents of which 61 were Seafire deck-landing accidents, 32 destroyed by Kamikazes, 30 in the accidental hanger fire on Formidable, 33 in combat, 61 (mostly Seafires) in deck-landing accidents and 47 from other causes.
-As the British Pacific Fleet started out with 218 operational aircraft, these losses put a severe strain on the replenishment system but 140 replacement planes were provided during the course of the Okinawa campaign.
+The British Pacific Fleet lost 160 planes - 26 shot down or otherwise lost in combat, 72 lost in operating accidents of which 61 were Seafire deck-landing accidents, 32 destroyed by Kamikaze hits and 30 lost in the accidental hanger fire on Formidable.
+In addition, there were 43 "duds" which needed repairs that could not be performed on-board.
+As the four British Pacific Fleet carriers started out with a total of 218 operational aircraft, these losses put a severe strain on the replenishment system but 140 replacement planes were provided during the course of the Okinawa campaign.

 USN Ships Sunk and Damaged by Kamikazes3